ibm-cloud-docs/satellite/ts-locations-debug.md

 :    The {{site.data.keyword.satelliteshort}} location is ready for operations.

 Steps to resolve
 :    Your {{site.data.keyword.satelliteshort}} location has no critical alerts, and the {{site.data.keyword.IBM_notm}} monitoring component in the location control plane is monitoring the health of your location.
-You might still see some warning messages for actions that you can take to improve the state of resources in your location, such as hosts.
+Warning messages can appear for actions that you can take to improve the state of resources in your location, such as hosts.

 ## R0002, R0018, R0020, R0029, R0037, R0039, R0042: Wait for location to be ready
 {: #R0002}